 Ontario Ministry of Education

-- The Voluntary First Nation, Métis and Inuit Self-Identification process allows us to work toward the goal of improving Aboriginal student achievement through specific programming, targeted initiatives, resource support and increased family and community involvement with the Board.
-If a student is of First Nation, Métis or Inuit ancestry, we encourage you to consider participating in this voluntary process, when registering for school or updating student information.
+The Voluntary First Nation, Métis and Inuit Self-Identification process allows us to work toward the goal of improving Indigenous student achievement through specific programming, targeted initiatives, resource support and increased family and community involvement with the Board.
+If a student is of First Nation, Métis or Inuit ancestry, we encourage you to consider participating in this voluntary self-identification process when registering for school or updating student information.